About Us

 Interested In Joining Us?

-The Phoenix Women's Centre & SHED is a non profit organisation and as such receives no core funding.
+The Kerry Women's Centre is a non profit organisation and as such receives no core funding.
 We rely heavily on our membership base to cover the running costs of the centre.

-If you do not wish to become a member of the Centre & SHED but would still like to help via a one off or regular donation you can give directly via the button below.
+If you do not wish to become a member of the centre but would still like to help via a one off or regular donation you can give directly via the button below.
 We thank you for your interest in supporting and empowering our women, your donation will be of immense support to us.